jjgrinwis/ew-rate-limiter/README.md

 Akamai EdgeWorker that calls a rate-limiter API and enforces rate limiting based on the response.
 <img width="984" height="362" alt="image" src="https://github.com/user-attachments/assets/6a3e4a18-378f-4380-821d-575976af8665" />

-A request starts the EdgeWorker via the onClientRequest handler.
-It will make a call to itself on another endpoint to call an API-GW.
-The API-GW can validate the JWT, can use claims from the JWT, and will call some dummy `ping` endpoint.
-EdgeWorker will validate the response, and if all is ok, it forwards the request through the backend or serves something from cache.
-If any issue, just serve the event received from the API-GW.

 ## Features

 - Checks for an Authorization header and forwards it to a `/rate-limiter` endpoint.
 - If the rate-limiter response is not OK, returns the response body and status to the client.
-- Designed for use in the `onClientRequest` event handler, so it will happen before cache.
+- Designed for use in the `onClientRequest` event handler so that it will happen before cache.
 - Written in TypeScript and built for Akamai EdgeWorkers.

 ## Project Structure